(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 The disadvantage to this type of sway control mechanism is the noise.
 Much of the sway control comes from metal-on-metal friction between the spring arms and the "L" brackets.

 When the tow vehicle and trailer turn, or go over bumps, there is relative movement between the spring arms and brackets.

 The consequence of this metal-on-metal sliding in noises.
 Which can at times be very jarring and even disturbing.

 You cannot lubricate this contact area, as it will reduce the friction, which will in turn reduce the anti-sway capability.
 You just get to live with the creaking and groaning.

 This noise is just a by-product of this type of WDH system.
 It can be annoying at the least, and embarrassing at the most.

-If you would prefer to have a weight distribution system that doesn't make these types of noises, the Andersen weight distribution hitch would be a great option.
+If you prefer to have a weight distribution system that doesn't make these noises, the Andersen weight distribution hitch is a great option.